Gerd Gies

 Gerd Gies (born 24 May 1943 in Stendal, Germany) is a German politician (CDU).
 He was the 1st Minister President of Saxony-Anhalt after its creation following the reunification of Germany.
-Gies held office from October 1990 to 4 July 1991, when he was forced to resign after he was accused of having collaborated with the Stasi.
+Gies held this office from October 1990 to 4 July 1991, when he was forced to resign over accusations of having previously worked for the Stasi.
 He was succeeded by Werner Münch.
 Gies remained a parliamentary delegate until 1998.

-Afterwards, he worked in the energy industry and served on the board of Electrabel Germany.
+Afterwards, Gies worked in the energy industry and served on the board of Electrabel Germany.